Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Abstract

 \section{Abstract}

 \justify

-We advance a covariant holographic construction based on the minimal entanglement wedge cross section, for the entanglement negativity of bipartite states in $CFT_{1+1}$s dual to non static bulk $AdS_3$ geometries.
-In this context we obtain the holographic entanglement negativity for bipartite states in $CFT_{1+1}$s dual to bulk non extremal and extremal rotating BTZ black holes and the time dependent Vaidya-$AdS_3$ geometries.
-Our results correctly reproduce the replica technique results for the corresponding dual $CFT_{1+1}$s in the large central charge limit.
-Furthermore they also match exactly with the corresponding results from an alternate earlier covariant holographic entanglement negativity proposal based on an algebraic sum of the lengths of bulk extremal curves (geodesics) homologous to specific combinations of intervals for the configurations in question.
-This demonstrates the equivalence of the two constructions and indicates that the algebraic sum of the lengths of such bulk extremal curves (geodesics) is proportional to the minimum entanglement wedge cross section for the $AdS_3/CFT_2$ scenario, which possibly extends to higher dimensions.
+We propose a covariant holographic construction based on the extremal entanglement wedge cross section, for the entanglement negativity of bipartite states in $CFT_{1+1}$s dual to non static bulk $AdS_3$ geometries.
+Utilizing our proposal we obtain the holographic entanglement negativity for bipartite mixed states in $CFT_{1+1}$s dual to bulk extremal and non extremal rotating BTZ black holes and the time dependent Vaidya-$AdS_3$ geometries.
+Our results correctly reproduce the replica technique results modulo certain constants for the corresponding dual $CFT_{1+1}$s in the large central charge limit for the bulk black hole geometries.
+Furthermore for all the cases our results also match upto such constants with the corresponding results from an earlier alternate covariant holographic construction in the literature.
+This demonstrates the equivalence modulo constants of the two constructions for the $AdS_3/CFT_2$ scenario.